jwang1122/apcomputer/exams/sectionII-12.md

 A CodeWordChecker is a StringChecker.
 A CodeWordChecker object can be constructed with three parameters: two integers and a string.
 The first two parameters specify the minimum and maximum code word lengths, respectively, and the third parameter specifies a string that must **not** occur in the code word.
 A CodeWordChecker object can also be constructed with a single parameter that specifies a string that must **not** occur in the code word; in this case the minimum and maximum lengths will default to 6 and 20, respectively.

-The following examples illustrate the behavior ofCodeWordCheckerobjects.
+The following examples illustrate the behavior of CodeWordChecker objects.

 **Example 1**